MFlisar/Lumberjack/README.md

 ###Missing

 * Notification Logger
 	* An activity that can be launched via the notification (that shows the logs and offers advanced filter options)
 	* filter: errors only
-  * overlay logger
-  * demo gif
+ * Overlay Logger
-  * noop für overlay logger to avoid the overlay manifest permission
+	* filter: errors only